 There is no magic number for how often you should post to Facebook each week, but the less you post, the more people each post will reach.
 With each post gaining more reach, it’s likely for your engagement to go up with this strategy too.

-With less content going out on a day to day basis, try to designate more time to engage with your audiences.
+With less business content being shown on News Feeds, designate more time to engage with your audiences and encourage them to follow your content.
 It’s essential to respond to comments, monitor messages and ‘take the pulse’ of the content that you’re putting out.
 You could be increasing your reach tenfold if you reach out to brands that are included in your content, possibly gaining a shoutout.
 Touch into relevant Facebook Groups to share and circulate content and tag other brands and people whenever you can.

 If content is king, conversation is queen